 Soleado Farms grows a mix of English, French and Spanish varieties of lavender.
 They’re always experimenting with new strains and have found that within each variety each year there are clear standouts.
 These days, Watkins is loving the “rabbit ear petals” on the flower tops of Spanish lavender.

-It’s that time of year again when we all head out to purchase summer flowers to plant in pots.
-And they all start out looking gorgeous.
+It’s that time of year again when we all head out to purchase annuals for our containers.
+And the flowers always start out looking gorgeous.
 But, in no time the blooms fade and the stems turn long and leggy.
-As a garden designer, I find that this is one of the most frequent questions I am asked: What can I do to keep my potted plants in shape all summer?
+As a garden designer, I find this is one of the most frequent questions I am asked: How do I keep my potted plants in shape all summer?
 Continue reading →

 In some flower species like alliums, a thin papery covering called the tunic protects the bulb’s scales from damage and drying out.